The techniques of gilding of decorative objects

 The gilding of ancient objects is performed through various techniques: gold leaf, pastille, dusting, etc.

-The gold, thanks to its luxuriousness and sheen that is able to give to any objects, has always been the most widely used metal for decoration, and so there are many ways to use it.
+The gilding for the characteristic sumptuousness and luster that it is able to give to objects, has always been widely used in decoration, and there are various methods to use it for this purpose.

 How you can distinguish a genuine gold plating from a false one;a gilding mission by a gouache?
 Obviously you need a lot of attention and experience, but we can say that:

 - The gilding made with real gold leaf is different from that one made with imitation gold, because gold keeps it shining for centuries, imitation gold, even if covered with protective varnish, darkens really soon.
 Moreover, the real gold leaf is much thinner than the imitation one, it is almost “transparent” and sometimes you can recognize the color of the underlying bolo, vice versa the imitation gold is more opaque and more flashy.